devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 Chained matrix multiplication demonstrates how dynamic programming can be applied to optimize the computation of matrix products by carefully considering the order of operations.
 This method ensures efficiency in solving problems where the naive approach would be computationally expensive.

-## 10) Give optimal substructure for make change problem.
+## <mark> 10) Give optimal substructure for make change problem.
 Consider an instance of such a problem with coins 1, 4 and 6 units.
-Illustrate its solutions using a dynamic programming approach involving a payment of 8 units or less.
+Illustrate its solutions using a dynamic programming approach involving a payment of 8 units or less. </mark>

 ### Optimal Substructure in the Make Change Problem